S4F-IT/maiar-integration/README.md

 # Maiar integration documentation
-This is the official documentation presented by the Sense4FIT team for elrond developers who want to integrate with the Maiar application.
+This is the official documentation presented by the Sense4FIT team for **Elrond developers** who want to integrate with the Maiar application.

 # How to connect to Maiar and sign transactions in React-native